awalterschulze/blog/content/post/monads-for-goprogrammers.md

 ```

 There are a few ways to work around this problem.
-I prefer using a function, since a function that returns a tuple is still a first class citizen:
+I prefer using a function, since functions, that return a tuple, are still first class citizens:

 ```go
 (func() (C, error), error)